arinjay97/IIC/ELK Stack/Analyzing Apache Logs.md

 /usr/share/logstash/bin/logstash -f <PATH TO CONFIGURATION FILE>
 ```

 The `-f` allows us to specify which configuration file to use to run Logstash.
+An index will be created in Elasticsearch with the specified name

+Leaving the service running will add new log entries to the Elasticsearch index in real time.

+View the index in Kibana by navigating to `Stack Management > Index Management` section.
+To enable visualizing and querying using Kibana, an Index Pattern has to be created for the corresponding Elasticsearch index.